9 Fun Facts About Boston Terriers

 The Boston terrier is the first official breed created in the United States.
 They’re nicknamed the “American Gentleman” because of their tuxedo-like markings.

 Coachmen crossbred their wealthy employers' dogs to create this pooch.
-They combined the English Bulldog with the white English terrier (now extinct).
+They combined the English Bulldog with the (now-extinct) white English terrier.
 Originally, they were considerably larger and used as fighting dogs.
 After dog fighting became illegal, the breed shrunk in size.

 In 1889, about 30 fanciers got together and organized the American Bull Terrier Club.
 They called the dogs round heads or bull terriers.
 This moniker led to some opposition because there was already a different breed called the bull terrier that featured a much longer face.